Outputs & Results

 Strategy sections

 We are currently publishing four strategy sections which identify needs, opportunities, and next steps towards capacity sharing for biodiversity conservation in the Arctic.
 Each of the strategy sections is collaborative work based on knowledge gained during a CAP-SHARE international online workshop conducted in 2024-2025 and is supported by thorough research.
-The first strategy section can be downloaded now, with more coming soon!
+The first and second strategy sections can be downloaded now, with more coming soon!

 The first strategy section explores key needs, barriers, and opportunities in relation to how biodiversity conservation intersects with community and regional development.
 Workshop participants emphasised the importance of stronger collaboration, ethical engagement with Indigenous and local communities, knowledge sharing, and the meaningful involvement of youth and intergenerational perspectives.
 Despite identified social and structural barriers, participants highlighted strong community assets – such as local knowledge centres, community-based science, locally grounded and regenerative livelihood practices, and established networks – as concrete starting points for capacity sharing and as a foundational contribution to the CAP-SHARE model.